spiceai/docs/spiceaidocs/docs/components/data-connectors/mysql.md

 ## Secrets

 Spice integrates with multiple secret stores to help manage sensitive data securely.
 For detailed information on supported secret stores, refer to the [secret stores documentation](/components/secret-stores).
 Additionally, learn how to use referenced secrets in component parameters by visiting the [using referenced secrets guide](/components/secret-stores#using-secrets).

+## Quickstarts and Samples

+- A quickstart tutorial to configure MySQL as a data connector in Spice.
+[MySQL Connector quickstart](https://github.com/spiceai/quickstarts/tree/trunk/mysql)
+- A quickstart tutorial to configure AWS RDS Aurora (MySQL Compatible) as a data connector in Spice.
+[AWS RDS Aurora (MySQL Compatible) quickstart](https://github.com/spiceai/quickstarts/tree/trunk/rds-aurora-mysql)
+- A quickstart tutorial to configure Planetscale as a data connector in Spice.
+[Planetscale quickstart](https://github.com/spiceai/quickstarts/tree/trunk/planetscale)